 About Me

-I gained a Level 6 (degree equivalent) qualification following 18 months of study and residential training with the Cambridge Institute of Dog Behaviour and Training.
+18 months of study and residential training with the Cambridge Institute of Dog Behaviour and Training and I am a Master Professional Dog Training Instructor with the Guild of Dog Trainers.

-I donate handmade jewellery to dog rescues to help with fundraising.
+I make handmade jewellery whixh I donate to dog rescues to help with their fundraising.

-Our dogs have been a mixture of rescues and puppies and they have all taught me something.
+Our dogs have been a mixture of rescues and puppies and they have all taught me something, especially the more challenging ones.

 Most of all, I have learned that dogs are all individuals.